RestorationDev/Imaging-Basics/README.md

 ## 3. Spatial Filtering (Blur)

-Spatial filtering applies a convolution operation to smooth an image.
+Spatial filtering applies a convolution operation to smooth (blur) an image.
 A common implementation is Gaussian or box filtering, which helps reduce noise and minor details by averaging pixel values.

 ## 4. Laplacian Filtering